 The Wheat Ridge Police Department (WRPD) has launched a new program called Dog Walker Watch.
 We're training expert witnesses on two legs and four.

 The one-hour training class is designed to help increase awareness of suspicious behavior or activity and determine what should be reported to police.
 Dog guardians/owners who attend training (dogs can stay home) are presented with a certificate signed by WRPD Chief Brennan along with a special Honorary WRPD K-9 neckerchief for their four-legged companion to wear as they “patrol” the neighborhood on their daily walks.

-Pet guardians/owners: Register for the next class on August 7 from 6-7 p.m. at 7500 W. 29th Ave on the 2nd floor.
+Pet guardians/owners: Register for the next class on Oct.
+10 from 6-7 p.m. at 7500 W. 29th Ave on the 2nd floor.
 Please leave your four-legged friend at home.
 Sign up for the class at: www.ci.wheatridge.co.us/wrpddogwatch

 "I think this program is brilliant.
 There are many takeaways I have from the training, but I would say one of the most valuable is that WRPD values my observations and wants to hear from me.
 Another takeaway is empowerment at the resident level.
 I now know I can make a difference and make a call if I am feeling things are not right.

 In short, I think WRPD is making a difference with a progressive approach to resident engagement in safety.
 I love walking my dog.
 After this training, my dog walks gained more meaning."